oslabs-beta/A11y-Root-Extension/CONTRIBUTING.md

 ### Compatibility

 - Linux / WSL Ubuntu compatibility: Currently, the extension does not work in Linux due to how Puppeteer is used.
 Puppeteer utilizes a headless Chromium browser to manipulate the webpage DOM and create the accessibility tree.
 Attempting to run this process in Linux currently has dependency issues we are working to resolve
+    - Temporary solution offered is to manually install missing dependencies:

+    >sudo apt install libgtk-3-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2

+- In some cases, Windows and MacOS users encounter an issue where Puppeteer is looking for a specific version of Chrome.
+Proper solution TBD.

 ### Optimization

 - Reducing size of extension to be listable on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode)
     - The extension currently exceeds the maximum size requirement for listing on the official extension marketplace.
 This is primarily a result of the dependencies, particularly Puppeteer.

+### Bugs

+There are some known bugs with the extension, such as:

+- The "Generate URL" field adding an extra "/" to the URL when navigating between the Custom Page and Use Dropdown options.

+- When a user initially signs in with GitHub, the extension may not re-render automatically.
+Closing and re-opening is the current workaround.

+- General bugs around parsing